stg-tud/rxrefactoring-code/README.md

 effective with common asynchronous constructs and it can provide a refactoring for 91.7% of their occurrences.

+# Refactoring Asynchronous Constructs

+Recently, Reactive Programming (RP) has emerged as a programming paradigm specifically addressing software that combines events.
+Crucially, RP allows to easily express computations on event streams that can be chained and combined using high-order functional operators.
+This way, each operator can be scheduled independently, providing a convenient model for asynchronous programming.
+As a result, RP provides means to describe asynchronous programs in a declarative way.

+The benefits of RP design are widely recognized, and new projects can easily adopt RP abstractions right away, but this technology is not portable to existing software without manual refactoring.

+Rx is an approach to automatically refactoring asynchronous code to the RP style based on ReactiveX's `Observable`, which is a programming abstraction that emits events that are asynchronously handled by Observers.
+ReactiveX uses operators from RP to compose computations on `Observable`s.
+Using these operators, it is straight-forward to extend asynchronous computations, thus increasing extensibility.

+Our methodology applies to common abstractions for asynchronous computations in Java, including `Future`, and Swing's `SwingWorker`.
+Rx has been tested on more than 7K third-party popular GitHub projects
+- including Apache Zookeeper, Jabref, JUnit, and Mockito, showing the broad applicability of our technique.

 # Datasets

 The global and refactoring datasets are available at: